openpracticelibrary/openpracticelibrary/src/pages/practice/4ls-retrospective.md

   * Next Steps - 10 minutes

-  Please use a video camera, chat and feel free to use the hand raise feature.
+  Please use camera, chat and feel free to use the hand raise feature.

   Miro Board:

-  Participants access Lessons Learned Miro board located [](https://miro.com/app/board/o9J_luOzaBA=/)[here](https://miro.com/app/board/o9J_lrlbrhU=/).
+  Participants access Lessons Learned Miro board located [](https://miro.com/app/board/o9J_luOzaBA=/)[](https://miro.com/app/board/o9J_lrlbrhU=/)[here](https://miro.com/app/board/o9J_lrO1f6E=/).

-  Board has been divided into four quadrants to represent Liked, Learned, Lacked and Longed For across a sample of four workstreams.
-NOTE: The quantity of workstream quandrants may be adjusted as needed by editing the Miro board. :
+  Board has been divided into four quadrants to represent Liked, Learned, Lacked and Longed For.
+The quantity of quandrants may be adjusted to reflect workstreams as needed by editing the Miro board.

-  1. Workstream A

-  2. Workstream B

-  3. Workstream C

-  4. Workstream D

   Participants use “sticky notes” to post what was Liked, Learned, Lacked and Longed For during the collection segment.